 Bridges are bonded to dental implants or existing teeth to replace a section of missing teeth.
-As they are custom-made, these natural-looking tooth replacements are hardly noticeable and can restore the natural contour of a patient's tooth and the bite between upper and lower teeth.
+As they are custom-made, these natural-looking tooth replacements are hardly noticeable and can restore the natural contour of a patient's tooth and the bite between the upper and lower teeth.

 At Sudbury Dental Group, composite tooth-coloured fillings are used to fix cavities and damage to teeth, such as cracks.
-The fillings can withstand moderate pressure due to the continual stress of chewing, and can be placed on both front and back teeth.
+The fillings can withstand moderate pressure due to the continual stress of chewing and can be placed on both front and back teeth.

 Full & Partial Dentures